Skip to main content

 • Aspect Ratio: Forces the ratio between two distances to be equal to a specified value

-• Equal Length/Radius: Forces multiple elements (lines, arcs, or circles) to have the same length or radius
+• Equal Length/Radius: Forces multiple elements (lines, arcs, ellipses, or circles) to have the same length or radius

 Pie Menu Interface